karmishin/shadowsocks.sh/README.md

 # shadowsocks.sh

-A POSIX-compliant shell script that configures a basic [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) server and generates a client configuration file.
+A shell script that provisions a [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) server and generates a client configuration file.

-**NOTE**: this script makes a GET request to ident.me to determine your server's public IP address.
-This may have privacy implications.

-## Quick guide
+## Quick start

-On your server:
+Execute the following commands on your server (as root):

 ```shell
 # download